jkmuriithi/c-data-structures/README.md

 [this StackOverflow thread](https://stackoverflow.com/questions/31867369/void-as-generic-in-c-is-it-safe)).

 ## Getting Started
-This repo uses `make` as its build system, and in general follows the C17 language standard.
+This repo uses `make` as its build system, `gcc` as its compiler, and in general it follows the C17 language standard.

+Windows users without `gcc` can install it using [MinGW](https://www.mingw-w64.org/).
+One easy way to do this is to first install [Chocolatey](https://community.chocolatey.org/) and then call `choco install mingw`.

 ```bash
 # Clone the repo